Ruban2205/Flutter-Login-Signup/README.md

 This is a Flutter application that provides a student login and signup functionality using Firebase authentication.
 The app is built using the Dart programming language and utilizes the Flutter framework.

+## 🎯 Features

+- User Registration: Users can create a new account by providing their email address and password.
+- User Login: Registered users can log in using their email and password
+- Firebase Authentication: The app integrates with Firebase Authentication to handle user authentication and account management.
+- Error Handling: Appropriate error messages are displayed to users in case of authentication failures or invalid inputs.
+- Form Validation: Input fields are validated to ensure the data entered is in the correct format.
+- User Dashboard: Once logged in, users are directed to a dashboard screen where they can view their profile information or perform additional actions.

 ## Getting Started

 This project is a starting point for a Flutter application.